masonlonoff/WalmartSales/README.md

 Make this an official writeup that outlines my steps and plans

-Add seasons, breakup the date column, breakout the store #, turn temp to farenheit.
+Add seasons, breakup the date column, breakout the store #, add specific holidays to a column,

+cyclically encode dates

 Once the data manipulation is done, save it as a csv and import it to the ML file